-Applicants for enrollment in the Surgical Technologist program must have a high school diploma, its recognized equivalent, or a GED.
+Applicants for enrollment in the Pharmacy Technician and Surgical Technologist programs must be at least 18 years old, have a high school diploma, its recognized equivalent, or a GED.

 PROOF OF GRADUATION, FORT LAUDERDALE CAMPUS

 If a student cannot produce a high school diploma, he or she will be asked to fill out a transcript request form.
 If fifteen (15) days after the start of class, the Institute has not yet received the official documentation, the student must immediately provide official documentation or be withdrawn from class.